DWI Defense Strategies For Texas Criminal Charges

-DWI Defense Strategies For Clients Throughout Travis County & Austin
+DWI Defense Strategies For Clients In La Grange, Austin and Throughout Texas

 Being arrested for DWI can have serious consequences, including fines and the loss of driving privileges as well as potential imprisonment.
 In most cases, the police will collect various types of evidence, including breath tests, blood tests and field sobriety tests.
 This doesn’t mean, however, that a conviction is inevitable.
 By enlisting the services of an experienced DWI attorney, it is possible to defend against such charges.